-The online environment is full of marketing opportunities for small and medium sized businesses, allowing them, through social media, to connect with existing customers as well as to reach wider audiences than ever before.
-It’s not surprising then that many young entrepreneurs, marketers, and small business owners are tempted to focus entirely on online marketing, whose low costs and far reach, and the ease with which it can be tracked, adjusted, and measured, all seem to recommend it above all other traditional methods of advertising.
+The web is full of marketing opportunities for small and medium-sized businesses, including blogging, social media, and advertising networks.
+These channels allow them to connect with existing customers as well as to reach wider audiences.
+It’s not surprising then that many young entrepreneurs and marketers focus entirely on online marketing, whose low cost and easy data-tracking make it very powerful.
+But traditional marketing still has some important benefits for businesses.

 Blending Tradition with Technology

-If we look at the brands that excel at advertising, not only big names like Coca-Cola, Nike, or Apple, but also the smaller brands around us that have managed to harness the power of social media to build and deepen engagement, establish trust, and ultimately win customers, their promotional efforts are all grounded in solid real-life brand-building.
+If we look at the brands that excel at advertising — not only big names like Coca-Cola, Nike, or Apple but also smaller brands — their promotional efforts are all grounded in solid real-life brand-building.
 Traditional marketing and online marketing don’t have to clash.
-On the contrary, they can complement one another, the first by making the brand more tangible, and the second by establishing a connection with consumers, driving engagement, reaching a lot of people quickly, and generating buzz when it’s most needed.
+On the contrary, they can complement one another.

 A Strong Foundation

-While sometimes online marketing alone has the power to make people like and follow an individual or organization, when that organization happens to be a business, whether it’s selling physical or virtual goods or services, a solid real-life foundation anchored in traditional marketing and brand-building remain indispensable for creating a business identity and winning the trust of customers.
-Let’s be honest: we are more likely to listen to and buy the products of a brand we know has a physical location, and whose ads or billboards we’ve seen already than a brand that operates entirely online and hides behind a logo and a website.
+Online marketing alone has the power to make people like and follow an organization.
+But when that organization happens to be a business, whether it’s selling physical or virtual goods or services, a solid real-life foundation anchored in traditional marketing and brand-building remain indispensable for creating a business identity and winning customer trust.

 Doing It Right